Tracy Perez: Miss World 2021

 Perez entered Miss World 2021, reaching the top 13, with Karolina Bielawska of Poland winning the contest.

-Perez won the Miss World 2021 Beauty with a Purpose competition, and the head-to-head challenge, which secured a spot in the semifinals.
+Perez won the Miss World 2021 head-to-head challenge and Beauty with a purpose Top 6 finalist, which secured a spot in the semifinals.
 She wore a national costume inspired by the goddess Mayari, for the Dances of the World segment on finals night.